Surströmming: Preparation

 Swedes usually consume surströmming after the third Thursday of August, labeled as "Surströmming day", through early September.
 Because of the strong smell, it is often eaten outdoors.
 The pressurized can is usually opened some distance away from the dining table and is often initially punctured while immersed in a bucket of water, or after tapping and angling it upwards at 45 degrees, to prevent escaping gas from spraying brine.

-Surströmming comes both ungutted with just the heads removed and as fillets.
-Regarding the first version, the fish is gutted prior to eating, and the backbone and sometimes the skin are removed.
+Surströmming comes both ungutted with only the heads removed and as fillets.
+With the former, the fish is gutted prior to eating, and the backbone and sometimes the skin are removed.
 The roe is commonly eaten along with the fish.

-Surströmming is often eaten with tunnbröd, a thin, either soft or crispy bread (not to be confused with crispbread).
-The use of tunnbröd originated in the High Coast area, where the tradition is to make a sandwich (known as a surströmmingsklämma) using two pieces of buttered hard tunnbröd.
+Surströmming is often eaten with tunnbröd, either soft or a crispy type of flatbread made of different kind of flour, sometimes it also contains milk and bread spices.
+Crispy tunnbröd has a bubbly texture and is more brittle than typical crispbread made of rye.
+The use of tunnbröd originated in the High Coast area, where the tradition is to make a sandwich (known as a surströmmingsklämma) with two pieces of buttered hard tunnbröd.
 In addition to the fish, the two most common toppings are potatoes (either sliced or mashed, often almond potatoes) and finely diced red onion.
-Surströmming is also commonly eaten without bread together with the accompanying ingredients.
-To balance the strong flavour of the fish, Västerbotten cheese is sometimes added.
+Surströmming is also commonly eaten without bread, with potatoes and red onion.
+To counterbalance the strong flavour of the fish, Västerbotten cheese is sometimes added.

-In the southern part of Sweden, it is customary to use a variety of condiments such as diced red onion, gräddfil (fat fermented sour cream similar to smetana) or crème fraîche, chives, and sometimes even tomato and chopped dill.
+In the southern part of Sweden, it is customary to use a variety of condiments such as diced red onion, gräddfil (fat fermented sour cream similar to smetana) or crème fraîche, chives, and sometimes tomato and chopped dill.

 Surströmming is commonly served with snaps, light beers like pilsner or lager, svagdricka (a type of small beer), water, or cold milk.
 What to drink with surströmming is disputed among connoisseurs.
 Surströmming is usually served as the focus of a traditional festivity called a surströmmingsskiva.